-How to spend a fun-packed day in Felixstowe Suffolk
+How to spend a Fun Day at Felixstowe Beach Suffolk

 Suffolk in Eastern England is well-loved in the UK for its rural life and quaint market towns of Woodbridge and Bury St Edmunds.
-Felixstowe has historically been a bit overshadowed and thought of as only a port.
+Felixstowe Beach and the town itself has historically been a bit overshadowed and thought of as only a port.

 Read on for our guide covering the many reasons to put Felixstowe at the top of your UK coastal town list!
 There’s much more than just its beach!